xlink-network/xlink-sdk/docs/add-evm-token-support.md

 }
 ```

-### 2. Update Contract Configuration in xlinkContractHelpers.ts
+### 2. Update Contract Configuration in contractHelpers.ts

-In the `src/evmUtils/xlinkContractHelpers.ts` file, you need to update the following sections:
+In the `src/evmUtils/contractHelpers.ts` file, you need to update the following sections:

 1. Add a new token key to the `ONCHAIN_CONFIG_KEY` enum: